 My favorite places to visit in London with children ( or without!)

-London Zoo is a big day out, a must do if you are visiting London with children.
+is a big day out, a must do if you are visiting London with children.
 I used to take my preschoolers almost every week on our local’s annual pass.
 Unfortunately, it is a little expensive for one-off visitors.
-You can see my post on London Zoo here, I’m a zoologist and passionate about animal welfare, I have no time for those who consider zoos cruel, the work they do is vital for conservation and London is a shining example of this.
+You can see my post on London Zoo here, I’m a zoologist and passionate about animal welfare, the work they do is vital for conservation and London is a shining example of this.